Victoria Sponge Cake

 This classic Victoria Sponge Cake combines rich and buttery sponge cake with jam and whipped cream.
 This traditional British dessert is simple yet elegant and is sure to please even the toughest critics.
-Victoria sponge cake topped with berries and cream on a pink cake stand.

 What is Victoria sponge cake?

 Victoria sponge cake, also known as Victoria sandwich or Victoria sponge, is a classic British dessert that has been enjoyed for many generations.
 It is named after Queen Victoria during the mid 18th century.
-It was one of her favorite cakes and was often served during her teatime with her lady friends.
+It was one of her favourite cakes and was often served during her teatime with her lady friends.

 Traditionally, a Victoria Sponge Cake consists of two layers of sponge cake filled with raspberry jam and whipped cream.
-It’s often served as a teatime treat or as a centerpiece for special occasions such as birthdays, garden parties, or afternoon tea gatherings.
+It’s often served as a teatime treat or as a centrepiece for special occasions such as birthdays, garden parties, or afternoon tea gatherings.

 Note: Even though it’s called “sponge cake”, the taste and texture is more like a pound cake.